Becoming Mr. Lincoln

 That’s how it all started.

-My presentations are all in Mister Lincoln’s own words, which I have selected from his collected works, and assembled into thirty-seven pages of presentation material.
-Always awed at the President’s command of English, I have made only minimal editorial changes to his words, those necessary to make transitions possible or to update some of his vocabulary (like replacing “salubrity”—a word I had to look up in an unabridged dictionary—with “wholesomeness”).
-Despite my graduate degree in Literature, I know that I cannot match his eloquence, so I don’t dare even to try.
+My presentations are all in Mister Lincoln’s own words, which I've selected from his collected works and assembled into about fifty pages of presentation material.
+Always awed at the President’s command of English, I've made only minimal editorial changes to his words, like those necessary to make transitions possible or to update some of his nineteenth-century vocabulary.
+I know I can't match his eloquence, so I don’t dare to try.

-Since then, I have performed at hundreds of events, including more reenactment weekends and school visits than I can count, political functions, and on patriotic holidays like Independence Day, Presidents Day, Veterans Day and Memorial Day.
+Since that first reenactment, I've performed at hundreds of events, including more reenactment weekends and school visits than I can count, political functions, and on patriotic holidays like Independence Day, Presidents Day, Veterans Day and Memorial Day.

 Along the way, I’ve had a wide range of wonderful experiences when fully in character and when as “out-of-character” as I ever am.
 Even when I’m wearing something as un-Lincolnlike as shorts and a T-shirt, people I pass whisper comments about me among themselves.